aodn/python-aodncore/sphinx/quickstartdoc.rst

             with open(product_path, 'w') as f:
                 f.write('some file contents' + os.linesep)

+            # add the path to the handler's file collection, with keyword arguments being used to construct the
+            # PipelineFile
+            self.add_to_collection(product_path, publish_type=PipelineFilePublishType.UPLOAD_ONLY)

-            # create a PipelineFile to represent the product file, set it's 'publish type'
+            # or for more advanced/specific use cases, you can also manually construct a PipelineFile to represent
-            # attribute and add it to the handler's file collection
+            # the product file, set the desired attributes and add it to the handler's file collection
             product = PipelineFile(product_path)
             product.publish_type = PipelineFilePublishType.UPLOAD_ONLY
-            self.collection.add(product)
+            self.add_to_collection(product)

 Query Storage
 ~~~~~~~~~~~~~